yamasato/DISKS/DISKScode/README.md

 	If there are errors in this program, an error message is outputted.

 	4.1 Error: The number of iterations for deriving parameters of the ring is over 'number'.
-	We put a ceiling to iteration for calculating the parameters of particles for the degrees of freedom of a tolerace.
+	We put a ceiling to the number of iterations for calculating the parameters of particles for the degrees of freedom of a tolerace.
 	If you want to change the maximum number of iterations, please change the parameter max_iteration (l.30 in main.cc).